stromatolith/peabox/README.md

  - **new:** a basic real-coded genetic algorithm (RCGA) with several options for selection pressure
  - **new:** scatter search (SCS or SS)
  - **new:** EA combination examples, e.g. ES+GA+DE-combination
+ - **new:** own folder with visualisable test functions and motivating thoughts
+ - **new:** another logger for slimmer pickle files and faster score distribution plots
  - a recorder class for regularly taking notes on population status
  - utilities for plotting population histories based on data from recorder objects
  - a little tutorial